 On December 18, 1989, articles of incorporation creating the District Energy Corporation of Lincoln and Lancaster County, Nebraska ("DEC") were filed with the Nebraska Secretary of State for the purpose of creating a nonprofit corporation to own, operate, maintain and finance district heating and cooling facilities for existing and future buildings of Lancaster County, Nebraska (the "County") and Lincoln, Nebraska (the "City").
-As a result of amendments to Nebraska law, on March 27, 1992, the County and the City entered into an Interlocal Cooperation Agreement (the "DEC Agreement") with respect to DEC and on April 5, 1992, and amended and restated articles of incorporation for DEC were filed with the Nebraska Secretary of State.
+As a result of amendments to Nebraska law, on March 27, 1992, the County and the City entered into an Interlocal Cooperation Agreement (the "DEC Agreement") with respect to DEC and on April 5, 1992, amended and restated articles of incorporation for DEC were filed with the Nebraska Secretary of State.
 DEC is authorized pursuant to the DEC Agreement and its articles of incorporation to provide for purchasing, leasing, constructing and financing facilities and the acquisition of services in order to furnish energy requirements and related services to the City and the County and to such other persons and entities as the City and the County may be authorized by law to serve.
 Under the DEC Agreement, LES may appoint at least one member of the DEC Board of Directors.
 LES has also entered into a Management Agreement with DEC, dated December 15, 1989 (the "DEC Management Agreement"), pursuant to which LES provides operational and financial management services for DEC.
-The DEC Management Agreement expired on December 15, 2009, but remains in effect on a year-to-year basis until either party gives the other 12 months' notice of termination.
+The DEC Management Agreement is in effect on a successive five-year term basis until either party gives the other 12 months' notice of termination prior to the end of any five-year term.
+Either party may terminate the agreement at any time upon 60 days notice after DEC no longer has debt outstanding.
 LES receives a management fee based on the fully allocated cost of services provided by LES.
-For the year ended December 31, 2011, LES received \$811,000 from DEC as a management fee.
+For the year ended December 31, 2012, LES received \$833,000 from DEC as a management fee.